Okhayeeli/funds_transfer/README.md

 Accidental or malicious alteration or deletion of sensitive data.
 ### h.
 Third-Party Risks
 Vulnerabilities in third-party services or vendors that handle sensitive data.

+# Backend Development Theoretical Questions

+## 1. Explain the importance of ACID properties in financial applications and how they apply to databases.

+ACID stands for:

+A	-	Atomicity,
+C	-	Consistency,
+I	-	Isolation,
+D	-	Durability

+### These are fundamental principles for database transactions, ensuring data integrity and reliability.
+Some importance of ACID are:

+i.
+Data Integrity: Prevents errors like double-charging or lost transactions. ii.
+Trust: Users rely on financial systems for accurate and reliable results. iii.
+Compliance: Meets regulatory standards for secure and reliable data handling. iv.
+Scalability: Maintains accuracy even as transaction volumes increase.

+### How they affect financial databases:

+Atomicity: Ensures transactions are all-or-nothing, preventing partial updates (e.g., both debit and credit must either succeed or fail).
+Consistency: Maintains valid database states by enforcing rules like no negative balances.
+Isolation: Ensures concurrent transactions don’t interfere, avoiding data conflicts.
+Durability: Guarantees committed transactions are permanent, even after system failures.

+## 2. What is the role of encryption in securing bank transactions?

+i.
+Data Protection During Transmission ii.
+Prevents Data Interception iii.
+Ensures Data Integrity iv.
+Secure Storage of Sensitive Information
+v.
+Authentication and Authorization vi.
+Compliance with Regulations

+## 3. Describe how you would implement a secure login system using JWT tokens.

+### a.
+User Login

+i.
+The user enters their username and password. ii.
+The system checks the credentials.
+If correct, a JWT (JSON Web Token) is created.

+### b.
+Token Generation

+i.
+The server generates a JWT token, which is a string that contains encrypted information (like the user's ID and roles). ii.
+This token is sent back to the user.

+### c.
+Token Storage
+i.
+The user’s app (web or mobile) stores the token (usually in localStorage or cookies).

+### d.
+Using the Token
+i.
+For every future request, the user sends the JWT token along with the request. ii.
+The server checks the token to verify the user’s identity before granting access.

+### e.
+Token Expiry and Refresh
+i.
+The token has an expiration time to enhance security.
+If the token expires, the user needs to log in again or use a refresh token to get a new one.

+## 4. How would you handle concurrent transactions to prevent double spending or data inconsistencies?

+### Definitions:
+Concurrent transactions occur when multiple transactions are executed simultaneously in a database system.
+This is common in multi-user systems where many operations, such as withdrawals, deposits, or updates, are performed at the same time.

+Double spending happens when the same funds are used more than once for transactions due to improper handling of concurrency.
+Errors in database states caused by transactions interfering with each other.

+### Handling Concurrent Transactions

+#### a.
+Use of Database Isolation Levels
+Implement appropriate isolation levels to manage concurrent access:
+i.
+Repeatable Read: Prevents modifications to data being read by a transaction until it’s complete, avoiding double spending. ii.
+Read Committed: Ensures only committed data is read, reducing dirty reads.

+#### b.
+Optimistic Locking
+i.
+Check if the data has changed since it was read by the transaction (using a version number or timestamp) before applying updates. ii.
+Prevents overwriting changes made by another transaction.

+#### c.
+Pessimistic Locking

+i.
+Lock records or rows being used by a transaction to prevent others from accessing or modifying them until the transaction completes. ii.
+Suitable for high-risk operations like fund transfers.

+#### d.
+Atomic Operations
+i.
+Use atomic database transactions to ensure multiple operations (e.g., debit and credit) are processed as a single unit.

+#### e.
+Concurrency Control Mechanisms
+i.
+Use two-phase commit (2PC) for distributed transactions to maintain consistency across multiple systems. ii.
+Leverage multiversion concurrency control (MVCC) to allow multiple transactions while maintaining data consistency.

+#### f.
+Unique Constraints
+i.
+Enforce database constraints (e.g., unique transaction IDs) to prevent duplicate transactions.